Book Your Eye Exam in NYC

 Can I get information on laser or eyesight improvement?

-Dr. Rozenberg is trained in the pre- and post-op care of laser surgery patients.
-He will carefully explain all of the benefits and risks, both short term and long term in laser and other surgical eye procedures.
-He will help you choose the right surgeon for your needs.
+Though your optometrist cannot perform vision correction surgery themselves, they’ll carefully explain all of the benefits and risks, both short term and long term, of any surgical eye procedures you have questions about.
+Our eye doctor can also help you choose the right surgeon for your needs.

 I have problems when I work on the computer, what can be done?